milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/your-privacy.md

-HomeCareersNewsSafety & ImpactInvestorsAdvertisers
-Our Privacy Principles
-Your Privacy, Explained
-Privacy by Product
-Privacy Policy
-How We Use Your Information
-Transparency Report
 Your Privacy, Explained

 Privacy policies tend to be pretty long — and pretty confusing.
 That’s why we did our best to make our Privacy Policy brief, clear, and easy-to-read!